Mental Health and Well Being

 Our RHE Curriculum Aims:

-Empower our pupils to be safe, healthy, and happy, as outlined in the Harmony Pledge.
+· Empower pupils to be safe, healthy, and happy

 At Alvaston Junior Academy, we are dedicated to nurturing confident, informed, and resilient young people who are prepared to thrive in their future lives.